jwjoel/PicHostify/docs/README.md

 ## :inbox_tray: Installation

-PicHostify is available in the Google Chrome App Store, search [PicHostify](https://chrome.google.com/webstore/detail/pichostify/ijfbmlefagnfgejnnpamioalofgicadb).
+[PicHostify](https://chrome.google.com/webstore/detail/pichostify/ijfbmlefagnfgejnnpamioalofgicadb) is now available in the Google Chrome App Store.

+If you wish to deploy locally:

 1. Clone the repository or download the source code: